Signata (SATA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Signata Historical Price

-According to the latest data gathered on Signata live price page, the current price of Signata is 0.01717271USD.
-The circulating supply of Signata(SATA) is 19.70M SATA , giving it a market capitalization of $338.38K.
+According to the latest data gathered on Signata live price page, the current price of Signata is 0.01779297USD.
+The circulating supply of Signata(SATA) is 19.70M SATA , giving it a market capitalization of $350.60K.

 The Signata Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SATA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.